devnull-cz/c-prog-lang/modules/pointer-addressing.md

 p[0] = ...
 ```

-This just goes directly from the standard: `p[x]` is equivalent to `*(p + x)`.
+This just goes directly from the standard:

+>`p[x]` is equivalent to `*(p + x)`.

-And remember that incrementing a pointer or an array expression goes by
+Remember that incrementing a pointer or an array expression goes by increments
-increments of the element type size.
+of the element type size.

 ```C
 int a[2] = { 1, 222 };